-The BVC only assists U.S. based companies.
+The BVC only assists U.S. based companies and organizations.
 U.S. Embassies and Consulates worldwide have programs to assist overseas companies.
 The Consular Section in the U.S. Embassy or Consulate where the visa applicant will apply is in the best position to provide information about visa applications, processing, and issuance, as well as information on any business visa facilitation programs it may have.
 For business-specific questions that do not pertain to visas, we encourage companies located overseas to contact the Commercial Section in the U.S. Embassy or Consulate in their country.
-For Embassies and Consulates without a Department of Commerce representative, the commercial function is handled by the Economic Section.
-Select U.S. Embassy or Consulate to locate the appropriate Embassy or Consulate in your country and obtain contact information for the Consular Section and the Commercial Section.
+For U.S. Embassies and Consulates without a Department of Commerce representative, the commercial function is handled by the Economic Section.
+Select U.S. Embassy or Consulate to locate the appropriate U.S. Embassy or Consulate in your country and obtain contact information for the Consular Section and the Commercial Section.

 If you are seeking to come to the U.S. for employment as a temporary worker in the U.S. (H, L, O, P, Q and R visas), your prospective employer must file a petition with the Department of Homeland Security (DHS), United States Citizenship and Immigration Services (USCIS).
 This petition must be approved by USCIS before you can apply for a visa.
 Select temporary workers to visit the USCIS website and learn more about requirements.
 For questions related to petition approval, you may contact USCIS at 1-800-375-5283.

 If the interview appointment date provided is not early enough for the visa applicant’s intended travel, applicants may contact the U.S. Embassy or Consulate to request an expedited appointment.
 The applicant should check the Embassy website for the "how to" procedures for requesting an expedited appointment.
-(Some embassies may use slightly different wording, such as how to request urgent or emergency travel, as examples.)
+(Some embassies and consulates may use slightly different wording, such as how to request urgent or emergency travel, as examples.)

 For specific application requirements select visitor visa to learn more.